What is chlamydia?

 - Pain, swelling or redness around the scrotum

-A person can spread Chlamydia to others from the time they become infected (by having unprotected sex with an infected partner) until they are treated.
-A person can spread Chlamydia to others even if they do not have symptoms.
-If you are taking medicine, do not have sex for 7 days after you finish taking the pill(s).
-It is important to know that you can get infected with Chlamydia many times.
+A person can spread chlamydia to others from the time they become infected (by having unprotected sex with an infected partner) until they are treated.
+A person can spread chlamydia even if they do not have symptoms.

 How can I find out if I have chlamydia?

-o Those who have had unprotected sex, sex with multiple partners, or sex with a new partner
+- Those who have had sex with multiple partners or sex with a new partner

-Yes, Chlamydia is easily treated.
-A single dose of antibiotics can cure Chlamydia.
+Yes, chlamydia is easily treated.
+A single dose of antibiotics usually cures chlamydia.
 See your healthcare provider again if you still have symptoms after you have taken your medicine.
-Alternative medicines are available if you are allergic to the medicine usually prescribed.
+Alternative treatments are available if you are allergic to the medicine usually prescribed.

 Should my partner get treated?

-If left untreated, Chlamydia can cause very serious health problems.
-Women can develop Pelvic Inflammatory Disease (PID) which can cause infertility (unable to have children).
-Chlamydia can also increase your chances of getting other sexually transmitted infections, such as HIV or gonorrhea.
+If left untreated, chlamydia can cause very serious health problems.
+Women can develop Pelvic Inflammatory Disease (PID), which can cause infertility (unable to have children).
+Chlamydia can also increase your chances of getting other sexually transmitted diseases, such as HIV or gonorrhea.